 All sheep should live in a suitable and comfortable environment.
 A sheep’s home affects how the sheep feels, thinks and behaves.
 Providing your sheep with shelter and a comfortable resting area is one way you can make sure that your sheep stays healthy and happy.

-One of these Freedoms is: freedom from discomfort.
-In this section, you will learn about this freedom and how you can make sure your sheep has the environment and shelter that he/she needs to be freed from discomfort.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Freedoms is: Freedom from Discomfort.
+In this section you will learn about this freedom and how you can make sure your sheep have the right environment and shelter they need to be free from discomfort.

 Sheep spend a lot of time grazing and eat mostly grass and other plants, therefore you need lots of land available for your sheep to graze on.
 Remember when your sheep eat the pasture, it will need time to grow back.